mozilla-spidermonkey/spidermonkey.dev/_posts/2025-01-14-is-memory64-actually-worth-using.md

 If you are like most readers, you may be wondering: "Why wasn't WebAssembly 64-bit to begin with?"
 Yes, it's the year 2025 and WebAssembly has only just added 64-bit pointers.
 Why did it take so long, when 64-bit devices are the majority and 8GB of RAM is considered the bare minimum?

 It's easy to think that 64-bit WebAssembly would run better on 64-bit hardware, but unfortunately that's simply not the case.
 WebAssembly apps tend to run slower in 64-bit mode than they do in 32-bit mode.
-This performance penalty depends on the workload, but a 20% slowdown is not uncommon, and we've seen code run over 2x slower under Memory64.
+This performance penalty depends on the workload, but it can range from just 10% to over 100%—a 2x slowdown just from changing your pointer size.

 This is not simply due to a lack of optimization.
 Instead, the performance of Memory64 is restricted by hardware, operating systems, and the design of WebAssembly itself.